 Adding an image to the scanning engine from ACR is as simple as copying the registry URL/image/tag into the Sysdig Secure UI and clicking scan image.
 This process can also be easily scripted to import all images and to watch repositories for updates.

-Once an image has been analyzed a report will be generated that has the outcome of the policy evaluation, all vulnerabilities discovered in OS packages, configuration files, and many other artifacts which are stored for audit and compliance reasons.
+Once an image has been analyzed a report will be generated that has the outcome of the policy evaluation, all vulnerabilities discovered in OS packages, configuration files, and many other artifacts that are stored for audit and compliance reasons.